thegetty/artists-things/content/things/table.md

 [^6]: On David’s working methods, see Perrin Stein, “Crafting the Neoclassical: Two New Drawings for Jacques-Louis David’s *The Lictors Bringing Brutus the Bodies of His Sons*,” *Master Drawings* 47, no. 2 (2009): 221–36; and Thomas Crow, *Emulation: David, Drouais, and Girodet in the Art of Revolutionary France*, rev. ed.
 (New Haven: Yale University Press, 2006), 102–11.

 [^7]: Most of the drawings related to *Brutus* are cataloged in Pierre Rosenberg and Louis-Antoine Prat, *Jacques-Louis David (1748–1825): Catalogue raisonné des dessins*, 2 vols.
 (Milan: 2002).
-Two works discovered later are discussed in Stein, “Crafting the Neoclassical,”221–36.
+Two works discovered later are discussed in Stein, “Crafting the Neoclassical,” 221–36.

 [^8]: Abbé de Saint-Non, *Voyage pittoresque de Naples et de Sicile* (Paris: 1781–86), 2:225.